How Millennials disrupt the office market.

 Location, Location, Location… and Mobility.

 On top of that, they have certain demands when it comes to the facilities itself.
 “There’s a trend in the office market where companies are willing to pay up for an office space that sometimes exceeds their practical needs.
 Employers do this to meet the wants of new talent,” according to Charon.
 Millennials want to take pride in where they work.
 They want their work environment to be “epic”.
 Technological facilities aside, there’s an increasing desire for secondary services like laundry services, yoga classes, sports facilities.
-And what Millennial wants, Millennial gets.

 Increasing demand for flexibility on the office market.